 Some of the key things to keep in mind while writing content:

-- Keep the paragraphs short, simple, and sweet.
+- Keep the paragraphs short and simple.

-- Have benefit or action-oriented headings
+- Have benefit or action-oriented headings.

 - Stick to short and clear sentences.